 The EDX Solution to obsolescence does not begin with LTBs.
 It starts long before that – at the very beginning of a product’s lifecycle.

 • Big Data Technology.
-EDX’s BOM monitoring technologies are backed by over 8 billion rows of current and historical data on over 25 million unique electronic components, semiconductors, and peripheral products collected over the past decade.
-With this in hand, EDX not only can notify their customers if a component is being phased out of production, but it can predict obsolescence long before the EOL process begins.
+Partstat’s BOM monitoring technologies are backed by over 8 billion rows of current and historical data on over 25 million unique electronic components, semiconductors, and peripheral products collected over the past decade.
+With this in hand, Parstat not only can notify their customers if a component is being phased out of production, but it can predict obsolescence long before the EOL process begins.
 This service allows OEMs and EMS providers the ability to forecast component shortages months in advance, and weigh their options accordingly without being forced into an LTB, or the open market, on short notice.

 At the point in a product’s lifecycle where LTBs becomes necessary, EDX has Last Time Buy Solutions in place to combat each and every LTB issue OEMs and EMS providers face on a regular basis.

 • Preserve Working Capital.
 Instead of having customers produce up to 10 years of working capital upfront, EDX will purchase all necessary LTB inventory on the customer’s behalf.
 Then, on a schedule determined by the customer, they will distribute it anywhere in the world as needed.
 If the LTB inventory needs to be stored and carefully distributed over a 10-year period, then that equates to 10 years’ worth of usable capital the customer can keep on their books to hire new employees, design new products, and even expand into other markets.
 How exactly they use that newfound financial flexibility is up to them, but making that decision is infinitely preferable to having hundreds of thousands of dollars in company assets locked away in inventory that may not even be needed for years.